ternaris/marv-robotics/CONTRIBUTING.rst

 Contribution guide
 ==================

 Thank you for considering to contribute to MARV.

-By contributing to MARV you accept and agree to the terms and conditions laid out in this document, if applicable on behalf of your employer.
+Below is information on how to report issues and submit your contributions to MARV.

 Rights to and license of contributions